-This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (IASB).
-This paper does not represent the views of the IASB or any individual IASB member.
-Any comments in the paper do not purport to set out what would be an acceptable or unacceptable application of IFRS[®] Accounting Standards.
-The IASB's technical decisions are made in public and are reported in the IASB[®] Update.
+This paper has been prepared for discussion at a public meeting of the Accounting Standards Advisory Forum.
+The views expressed in this paper do not represent the views of the International Accounting Standards Board (IASB) or any individual IASB member.
+Any comments in the paper do not purport to set out acceptable or unacceptable application of IFRS® Accounting Standards.
+The IASB's technical decisions are made in public and reported in the IASB® Update.